crdschurch/crossroads-phoenix/README.md

 - [ ] Handle authentication more globally.
 Maybe the Phoneix server handles it and uses Session storage?
 Maybe we just create a framework and add it to the example JS repo.
 - [x] Setup the Phoenix app to proxy requests the .NET server.
 - [ ] Setup the Phoenix app to proxy CMS request to the CMS Server.
+- [ ] Pull in all the latest changes to crds-angular client side codebase.
 - [ ] Create a future proof, framework agnostic, shareable header and footer
 - [ ] Write a guide for adding/editing a microclient
 - [ ] Deployment